-- Tip: To get a quick and dirty budget estimate, you can monitor your spending for a shorter period of time, say, a week, and then extrapolate these results to estimate monthly expenditures.
+- Tip: To get a quick and dirty budget estimate, you can monitor your spending for a shorter period of time, such as one week, and then extrapolate these results to estimate monthly expenditures.
 Note, although this may be quicker and less of a hassle, it will also be less accurate in accounting for monthly spending variations.

 - What are the things you want vs the things you really need?

 - Are there things you’re paying for but not using (e.g. unused monthly subscriptions)?

-- Nice-to-have to not strictly necessary expenses are the first area to look for spending cuts
+- Are there nice-to-have and/or not strictly necessary expenses where you can look for spending cuts?

 - Use past spending habits as a guide to predict your future expenses – how long will it take to reach your goals?